Dynamic Inventory Management with Mean-Field Competition: Introduction

 \section{Introduction}

 This paper considers an optimal price setting model in which agents attempt to liquidate a given product inventory over a finite time horizon.
 Agents quote prices to potential buyers which affects both the revenue made on individual sales and the intensity at which sales are made.
 In addition, the intensity of sales is affected by the distribution of prices quoted across all agents, meaning the revenue rate of an individual agent is impacted by the effects of competition.
 When the finite time horizon is reached, each agent that has unsold units of the perishable good recovers a salvage cost for their remaining inventory, essentially selling it with an imposed penalty.
-We employ a mean-field game approach to the model which allows for more tractability in the analysis and computation of optimal pricing strategies compared to previous works.
+We employ a mean-field game approach to the model which lowers the complexity of numerical computation of optimal pricing strategies compared to the finite agent setting.